 Cork already performs well as a major urban centre in Ireland and the City has positioned itself as an emerging medium-sized European centre of growth and innovation.
-Building on this potential

-Building on this potentia is critical to further enhancing Ireland's metropolitan profile.
+Building on this potential is critical to further enhancing Ireland's metropolitan profile.